BestTimesToVisit.com Logo

 When's the absolute best time to visit St. Thomas to balance good weather and fewer crowds?

-While St. Thomas is lovely year-round, I always recommend the shoulder seasons: late April to early June, or November to mid-December.
-You'll catch fantastic weather with lower humidity and warm seas, but you'll miss the peak winter rush and the summer hurricane season.
-Plus, you'll often find better deals on flights and accommodations.
+While St. Thomas is lovely year-round, I always recommend the shoulder seasons: late April to May or September to November.
+You'll catch fantastic weather with warm, sunny days perfect for the beach, but you'll miss the peak winter rush and the summer families, making everything from dining reservations to finding a quiet spot on Magens Bay much easier.

 Ready to Plan Your Trip?